Oak Hill Capital

 Since its founding, Oak Hill has prioritized responsible investments.
 The culture of the firm has always been to “do the right thing,” and it has walked away from investments that contribute to negative environmental and social impacts, such as investments in firearms, gambling, and payday loans.

-Oak Hill’s formal Environmental, Social and Governance (“ESG”) program was established over ten years ago.
-Since then, Oak Hill created an ESG Committee, hired an ESG Officer, and built extensive partnerships with Environmental Defense Fund and BSR (a nonprofit consulting firm in the ESG sector).
+Oak Hill’s formal Responsible Investment program was established over ten years ago.
+Since then, Oak Hill created a Responsible Investment Committee, hired a Responsible Investment Officer, and built an extensive partnership with Environmental Defense Fund.

 Oak Hill adopted a Responsible Investment Policy in 2013 and was an early middle-market private equity firm in North America to become a signatory to the UNPRI in 2014.
 Even further, from 2016-2018, Oak Hill held one of 12 seats on the UNPRI’s Private Equity Advisory Committee and was one of only three fund sponsors to hold such during that time.

-Oak Hill’s ESG & Diversity, Equity and Inclusion (“DEI”) efforts extend down to the firm’s portfolio companies.
-Oak Hill actively works with portfolio company management to monitor and improve ESG performance.
-Depending on the portfolio company, the firm may assist with initiatives related to a wide variety of ESG issues including employee engagement, health and safety, environmental performance, corporate governance, supply chain, and more.
-Management teams have embraced and championed this work, often collaborating with Oak Hill to bring innovative and effective approaches to ESG issues.
-In addition, in the fall of 2021, Oak Hill made a requirement that all majority investments report on ESG in each quarterly board packet.
+Oak Hill’s Responsible Investment efforts extend down to the firm’s portfolio companies.
+Oak Hill actively works with portfolio company management to monitor and improve performance.
+Depending on the portfolio company, the firm may assist with initiatives related to a wide variety of Responsible Investment issues including employee engagement, health and safety, environmental performance, corporate governance, supply chain, and more.
+Management teams have embraced and championed this work, often collaborating with Oak Hill to bring innovative and effective approaches to Responsible issues.
+In addition, in the fall of 2021, Oak Hill made a requirement that all majority investments report on Responsible Investing in each quarterly board packet.